- Publish Date: 08-03-2019 / 3:42 AM

-Diabetes epidemic among Hispanics and Latinos.
-The U.S. Centers for Disease Control and Prevention’s 2003 report states that there are over 1.5 million Hispanic Americans with diabetes, this figure is up from less than 1.2 million back in 1997 and doesn’t include the undiagnosed cases.
-The National Diabetes Information Clearinghouse (NDIC) also states that compared to Caucasians, Latinos and Hispanics are 1.9 times more likely to acquire diabetes.
-Below are some of the explanations behind this, read now to learn more about diabetes epidemic and you.
+Diabetes epidemic among Hispanics and Latinos: The U.S. Centers for Disease Control and Prevention’s 2003 report states that there are over 1.5 million Hispanic Americans with diabetes; this figure is up from less than 1.2 million back in 1997 and does not include the undiagnosed cases.
+This Hispanics and diabetes phenomenon and the causes of diabetes will be parts of what this article will be discussing.

 A significant contributor to the onset of Type 2 Diabetes is obesity.
 According to the NDIC, Hispanic Americans and other minority ethnic groups in the US have higher rates of obesity.
 Furthermore, the next generation of overweight Hispanics is becoming diabetic progressively earlier.